|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The Pearl Harbor is an easy cocktail to mix up.
+Named after the naval base on Oahu, it has been a popular drink on the Hawaiian islands since at least the 1980s.
 It is a delightful combination of tropical fruits, and when you are in the mood for a great vodka cocktail, this is a perfect choice.

 Gather the ingredients.